ericsonga/TeacherCSP/_sources/CSPRepeatNumbers/accumPattern.rst

    :feedback_c: That would give us the even numbers from 0 to 98.
    :feedback_d: That would give us [1,3,5,...99].

-   Change the program above (in ActiveCode 7) to add up all the ODD numbers including up to 99.
+   Change the program above (in ActiveCode 3: Numbers_Sum_Even) to add up all the ODD numbers including up to 99.
 You should run it to get 2500.
 What change did you make to the program?

 .. parsonsprob:: 7_5_5_Sum_From_50